 - On your turn, you must place 1 stone of either of your colors, or 1 stone of each of your colors.
 Alternatively, you may pass your turn.

-- You can place your stones onto any empty spaces, with one restriction: you must place them such that, at the end of your turn (after you’ve captured enemy blooms – see below), none of your blooms is fenced.
+- You can place your stones on any empty spaces, with 1 restriction: you must place them such that, at the end of your turn (after you’ve captured all fenced enemy blooms – see below), none of your blooms is fenced.

 - After placing your stones, capture all fenced enemy blooms.
 Return the captured stones to your opponent.

 - The game ends when one player resigns or when both players pass consecutively.
 In the latter case, your score is the number of stones you have on the board plus the number of spaces in your territory.
 The player with the highest score wins.
 In the event of a tie, the player who passed first in the game wins.